junxit/us-congress-bills-109/metadata.md

 - 2006-05-09 — Introduced in House
 - 2006-05-09 — Introduced in House
 - 2006-05-09 — Referred to the House Committee on Homeland Security.
+- 2006-05-24 — Committee Consideration and Mark-up Session Held.
+- 2006-05-24 — Ordered to be Reported by Voice Vote.
+- 2006-05-25 — Placed on the House Calendar, Calendar No. 187.
+- 2006-05-25 — Reported adversely by the Committee on Homeland Security.
+H. Rept.
+109-484.
+- 2006-05-25 — Reported adversely by the Committee on Homeland Security.
+H. Rept.
+109-484.